 - Car rental loss and damage insurance

-- Pay Over Time option on purchases over $100 or more
+- Pay Over Time option on purchases of $100 or more

 What do nearly all of these Amex Business Platinum benefits have in common?
 Travel.